Wales fly-half Dan Biggar kicked 20 points as Pro12 leaders Leinster went down to the Ospreys at the Liberty Stadium.

 It made it a week to forget for the Irish province who were knocked out of the Heineken Cup by Toulon last Sunday.

-Leinster had got back to 19-19 going into the last 10 minutes but Biggar, who had already kicked four penalties and a conversion, put over a drop goal andanother penalty to give the Welshmen a famous victory.
+Leinster had got back to 19-19 going into the last 10 minutes but Biggar put over a drop goal and his fifth penalty to give the Welshmen a famous victory.

 Ospreys had needed a win to keep up their challenge for a place in the top four and a spot in the end-of-season play-offs.

-Leinster, who rested Brian O'Driscoll, began the evening with a five-point cushion over Munster in second place but had to settle for a losing bonus point.
+Leinster, who rested Brian O'Driscoll, began the evening with a five-point cushion over Irish-rivals Munster in second place and had to settle for a losing bonus point.

 Ospreys were without scrum-half Rhys Webb (knee surgery) and hooker Richard Hibbard (shoulder surgery) - both doubts for Wales' summer tour to South Africa.

 Leinster looked the much stronger team early on as they took a 3-0 lead through outside-half Jimmy Gopperth on the 10-minute mark.

 But a couple of cheap penalties allowed the home side into a 6-3 advantage with two Biggar penalties - one when scrum-half Isaac Boss was blown up for obstruction.

 The business end of the first half produced two tries, one for each side.

 Ospreys breezed into a 13-3 lead when wing Jeff Hassler was put over in the right corner, a score converted by Biggar.